 Don't underestimate the importance of your cover letter.
 It may be for an entry-level position, but it’s the first thing employers see and evaluate.
-If you take the time to write a letter that is tailored to the company you’re applying to.
+You must take the time to write a letter that is tailored to the company you’re applying to.
 The extra time you spend on your entry-level cover letter will showcase not only your writing ability and organized thought process, but also your determination to earn the job.
-A well-written cover letter creates a positive impression and makes it more likely the employer will read your resume.
+A well-written cover letter creates a positive impression and makes it that much more likely for the employer to read your resume.
 Let’s take a look at how to write an entry-level cover letter.

-First, in the upper left-hand side, is your contact information (name, address, phone number(s) and email address.
+First, in the upper left-hand side, is your contact information—name, address, phone number, and email address.
 (Exception: If you're sending an email cover letter, your contact information should be below your signature at the end of the letter.)

-Next is the employer contact information.
+Next is the date, and then the employer contact information.
 This goes directly below your contact information.
 Always be as specific as possible in your salutation.
 If you have a contact person, be sure to include their name.
-If you don't, you can use a general salutation like “Dear Hiring Manager.”
-If the name you have isn't gender specific, use both the first and last name in the salutation.
-Address women as “Ms.” rather than “Mrs.”
+If not, you can use a general salutation like “Dear Hiring Manager.”
+If the name you have isn't gender specific, use both the first and last name to be safe.
+Address women as “Ms.” rather than “Mrs.” Here's an example:

 In the first paragraph of your entry-level cover letter, you introduce yourself.
 You also identify the specific job posting you're applying to, and mention why you feel you’d be a good fit for the role.
 If you were referred by someone, and you've gotten their approval to use their name, do so.
+Here's an example:

 The second and third paragraphs of your entry-level cover letter should show the hiring manager why you would be a good match.
-List the job requirements from the posting, and identify your corresponding talents and accomplishments.
+Note some of the key job requirements from the posting, and identify your corresponding talents and accomplishments.
 Analyze the skills required, and mention those keywords, where appropriate, in your cover letter.
-You want to project strong interest and knowledge about the position.
-Skills and experience that pertain to the position should be included along with volunteer experience, related classes or extracurricular activities.
+You want to project interest and knowledge about the position.
+Here's an example:

 Don't send a generic letter.
 You need to be specific about the job, the requirements, and your corresponding skills.
 With a generic letter, you run the risk of addressing it to the wrong person or referencing the wrong company.
 Employers can spot a generic cover letter in seconds—the chances of your application ending up in a recycling bin skyrocket when you send one out.